chhenni/questlog-strahd/Sessions/Session01.md

 Searching it the dungeon we find 6 toombs, 5 are the housband, wife and the three children.
 All are emtpy, except for the wives. that when opened reveals a monster consisting of many caterpillars
 We fight it successfully.

+Our next step is to continue searching the dungeon and find the source of the chanting.